cresset-template/cresset/README.md

 Note that the Docker cache will save previously built binaries if the given configurations are identical.

-6. Read the `docker-compose.yaml` file to fill in extra variables in `.env`.
+2. Read the `docker-compose.yaml` file to fill in extra variables in `.env`.
 Also, feel free to edit `docker-compose.yaml` as necessary by changing session names, hostnames, etc. for different projects and configurations.
 The `docker-compose.yaml` file provides reasonable default values but these can be overridden by values specified in the `.env` file.

+3. Edit requirements in `reqs/apt-train.requirements.txt` and `reqs/pip-train.requirements.txt`.
+These contain project package dependencies.
+The `apt` requirements are designed to resemble an ordinary Python `requirements.txt` file.

 Example `.env` file for user with username `USERNAME`, group name `GROUPNAME`, user id `1000`,  group id `1000` on service `full`.
 Edit the `docker-compose.yaml` file and the `Makefile` to specify services other than `full`.